 - Hinton named ‘The Lost City of Z’ as one of her recent favourite books

 - Her full name is Susan Eloise Hinton.

-- She is best known for her young adults’ books.
+- She is best known for her young adult books.

-- Her genre is mainly young-adult novels, children’s books, screenplays.
+- Her genre is mainly young-adult novels, children’s books, and screenplays.

 - A notable award she got was the Margaret Edwards Award in 1988.

 - She wrote during high school in 1967.

 - She met her husband, David Inhofe, a software engineer, in her freshman biology class at college.

 The Outsiders.
 ‘The Outsiders‘ is a story of class conflicts and rivalry between two teenage groups in rural Tulsa, Oklahoma, in the 1960s.
 The story of ‘The Outsiders‘ follows the protagonist, Ponyboy, as he gets jumped by Socs, the opposing gang, gets rescued by his family and friend then runs away from home after his guardian berates him from coming back late.
 Later, his friend and fellow greaser Johnny defends him and kills a soc boy, and the whole thing goes out of control.